Dormers Garden City, NY 11530

 Premium property values justify the investment

-Garden City's median home price consistently runs $850,000–$1.5M.
+Garden City's median home price consistently typically runs $850,000–$1.5M.
 A shed dormer converting an unfinished half-story to a 900 sq ft primary suite with walk-in and spa bath typically adds $180,000–$280,000 in appraised value — far exceeding the project cost.
 Buyers in this price range expect primary suites.
 Homes without them sit longer or price down.

 Home office conversion demand